emimontesdeoca/emimontesdeoca.github.io/about.md

 I'm passionate of what I like to do, that's why I like to develop just for the people:

-- [FTPDownloader](https://github.com/emimontesdeoca/FTPDownloader): ðŸ’» Download an entire FTP(Linux or Windows based) by entering its path and credentials.
+- [FTPDownloader](https://github.com/emimontesdeoca/FTPDownloader): Download an entire FTP(Linux or Windows based) by entering its path and credentials.
-- [Backcraft](https://github.com/emimontesdeoca/Backcraft): ðŸ“‚ A backup tool for Minecraft.
+- [Backcraft](https://github.com/emimontesdeoca/Backcraft): A backup tool for Minecraft.
-- [jordgubbe](https://github.com/emimontesdeoca/jordgubbe): ðŸ“ A metro styled landing page for your links and apps.
+- [jordgubbe](https://github.com/emimontesdeoca/jordgubbe): A metro styled landing page for your links and apps.
-- [emify](https://github.com/emimontesdeoca/emify): ðŸŽµ Something something a Spotify clone.
+- [emify](https://github.com/emimontesdeoca/emify): Something something a Spotify clone.
-- [SeriesBeautifier](https://github.com/emimontesdeoca/SeriesBeautifier): ðŸ“¹ SeriesBeautifier is a tool to clean and sort your multimedia storage.
+- [SeriesBeautifier](https://github.com/emimontesdeoca/SeriesBeautifier): SeriesBeautifier is a tool to clean and sort your multimedia storage.
-- [CanaryImages](https://github.com/emimontesdeoca/CanaryImages): â›°ï¸ Small game built in Jquery UI to get known about the Canary Islands.
+- [CanaryImages](https://github.com/emimontesdeoca/CanaryImages):  Small game built in Jquery UI to get known about the Canary Islands.
-- [shopping-list](https://github.com/emimontesdeoca/shopping-list): ðŸ“‹ Minimalistic shopping list built with JavaScript using Bootstrap and localStorage.
+- [shopping-list](https://github.com/emimontesdeoca/shopping-list): Minimalistic shopping list built with JavaScript using Bootstrap and localStorage.

 ## Socials